Updated: Dec 12, 2022

 Future Wages/Salary lost

-Uninsured motorist plans, on the other hand, do not compensate for car harm or failure.
+On the other hand, uninsured motorist plans do not compensate for car harm or failure.
 Your crash coverage will generally cover this.
 Punitive damages, which are damages incurred by the other party as compensation for his conduct, are also not covered.

 UIM Laws in California